laith43d/cryptocurrencynews/README.md

 Crypto Currency News site

-This is a test site to satisfy the requirement for tasks given by Ahmed Alaa from IQDevs Facebook group.
+This is a test site to explore Django and crypto currency APIs.

-One thing is missing, which is the multi-lingual part which I haven't the time to finish.

 Thanks